Sexual Assault Response Teams - SART

 SART are multidisciplinary response teams that provide direct intervention to sexual assault victims as they interact with the criminal justice system; they coordinate effective investigative and prosecutorial efforts in connection with a report of sexual assault.
 A SART is designed as a vehicle for collaboration, relationship building, training, education and accountability among and between professionals, making the most of limited public resources.
 Members of a SART team include (at a minimum) representatives from law enforcement, SANE, victim advocates, and prosecution.

-OJA and Wisconsin Coalition Against Sexual Assault’s (WACASA) SART Coordinator provides technical assistance and support to SART teams in 38 Wisconsin counties.
+OCVS and Wisconsin Coalition Against Sexual Assault’s (WCASA) SART Coordinator provides technical assistance and support to SART teams in 38 Wisconsin counties.

 Sexual assault is the number one underreported crime across the nation and in Wisconsin; sexual assault survivors.
 Law enforcement is one of many groups that may serve as a first responder to a victim of sexual assault.
 Victim service agencies, hospitals, emergency room staff, medical staff, family doctors, sexual assault programs, counselors, and clergy may be the first contacts for victims seeking services or support after an assault has occurred.